 Eric is a registered architect with over 14 years of experience in the construction industry.
 After four years of service in the Army, he earned both Bachelor’s and Master’s Degrees in Architecture at the Savannah College of Art and Design.
 Eric joined William McDonough + Partners in 2013, with a background in hospitality, commercial, and high-end residential projects.
 His primary areas of interest are design for disassembly and the emerging use of mass timber for building structures as it relates to the potential they hold for reducing a structure’s carbon footprint.
 Eric is currently serving as Project Architect on a private residence and farm.

-Katie Breckinridge, LEED AP Director of Marketing and Visual Communications, Charlottesville
+Katie Breckinridge, LEED AP Director of Marketing and Communications

 Katie joined the firm in 2010, with a background in sustainable interior architecture and marketing for the design build industry.
 Katie oversees graphics, branding, and the firm’s visual identity.
 She also works directly with Mr. McDonough to prepare presentations for audiences across the globe.